I hold both a bachelor's and a master's degree in applied mathematics.

-A matrix is an array of numbers that is rectangular.
+A matrix is a rectangular array of numbers.
 It can be used to do linear operations such as rotations, or it can represent systems of linear inequalities.

-A matrix is generally denoted with the letter A, and it has n rows and m columns., and therefore a matrix has n*m entries.
-We also speak of an n times m matrix, or in short an n x m matrix.
+A matrix is generally denoted with the letter A, which has n rows and m columns.
+Therefore, a matrix has n*m entries.
+We also speak of an n times m matrix, or in short, an n x m matrix.

 Any linear system can be written down with the use of a matrix.
 Let's look at the following system: